 The YMCA works closely with local community agencies and partners in order to support the children and families in our programs.
-We view the community as a valuable resource and our Providers plan learning opportunities to engage the community in our programs and we also invite other agencies to provide in-service training for our Providers to extend their knowledge and skills.
+We view the community as a valuable resource and our staff plan learning opportunities to engage the community in our programs and we also invite other agencies to provide inservice training for our educators to extend their knowledge and skills.